 Specificity | Lists multiple specific concrete actions: 'Create and manage Trello cards, checklists, and boards for kanban workflows.'
 This covers cards, checklists, and boards as distinct actionable entities. | 3 / 3 |

-Completeness | Clearly answers both 'what' (create and manage Trello cards, checklists, and boards for kanban workflows) and 'when' (explicit 'Use when the user says...' clause with specific trigger phrases). | 3 / 3 |
+Completeness | Clearly answers both 'what' (create and manage Trello cards, checklists, and boards for kanban workflows) and 'when' (explicit 'Use when the user says:' clause with specific trigger phrases). | 3 / 3 |

 Trigger Term Quality | Includes natural keywords users would say: 'kanban board', 'task card', 'move card to sprint', 'track project board', 'Trello', 'checklists'.
 These are terms users would naturally use when requesting kanban/Trello functionality. | 3 / 3 |

-Distinctiveness Conflict Risk | Clearly scoped to Trello and kanban workflows with distinct triggers like 'kanban board', 'task card', 'move card to sprint'.
-Unlikely to conflict with generic project management or other tool-specific skills due to the Trello and kanban specificity. | 3 / 3 |
+Distinctiveness Conflict Risk | Clearly scoped to Trello and kanban workflows with distinct triggers like 'kanban board', 'task card', 'sprint', and 'project board'.
+The Trello-specific focus makes it unlikely to conflict with generic project management or other tool-specific skills. | 3 / 3 |

 Total | 12 / 12 Passed |